Heading

 End If

-I haven’t guarded my own macros against potential block selections, but you might have a special case where it could cause problems.
+This will ward off block selection issues at the cost of making the macro messier by handling yet another special case.
+I haven’t guarded my own macros against potential block selections, but you might have a special workflow where it could cause problems.

 Validating Selection Types